Federal law enforcement raid businesses in Minnesota fraud investigation

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rebekah Riess, Ray Sanchez, Jeff Zeleny and Holmes Lybrand contributed to this report.
+CNN’s Cheri Mossburg, Rebekah Riess, Ray Sanchez, Evan Perez, Jeff Zeleny and Holmes Lybrand contributed to this report.